PaulKinlan/paul.kinlan.me/content/2016-12-22-2016-devrel-year-in-review.markdown

 * We launched a comprehensive set of resources for [accessibility](https://developers.google.com/web/fundamentals/accessibility/).
 * We've been massively more present in what are traditionally known as "Emerging markets".
-* We ran the Chrome Dev Summit in SF and connected with a lot of developers and increased the contact between our engineering teams and real web developers.
+* We ran the [Chrome Dev Summit](https://developer.chrome.com/devsummit/) in SF and connected with a lot of developers and increased the contact between our engineering teams and real web developers.
 * We relaunched /web and we've doubled our traffic in the year and now opened up un-blocked support for Chinese developers.
-I look at https://developers.google.com/web/ as our teams home, where we set out our vision and help as best we can provide solid opinionated guidance that help developers do the best they can.
+I look at https://developers.google.com/web/ as our team's home, where we set out our vision and help as best we can provide solid and opinionated guidance that help developers do the best they can.
 We've still got a lot to do, but I'm incredibly proud of what we've managed to do in this space.
 * We've massively expanded our GDE's support and started to regularly engage with some of most active developers.
 * We've nearly hit 100,000 subscribers on YT and we've nearly hit 300,000 followers on twitter.
 These are nice vanity metrics, but I don't think important in the grand scheme of things.

 High-fiving and back-slapping aside I want to quickly look forward to 2017 and what we as a team can improve (there is a lot we still need to do).